IceMage144/site-source/content/works/games/slime-defense/index.md

 categories: ["Extension"]
 ---

-A work that I made with Eduardo Evaristo for a culture and extension class.
-It is a tower defense were you are a slime that is trying to protect your chest of money from a variaety of enemies.
-You have the ability to walk through the map and collect resources, so you can create friends with your body pieces to help protecting your precious resources.
+It is a tower defense were you are a slime that is trying to protect your treasure chest from a variaety of enemies.
+You have the ability to walk through the map and collect resources, so you can create friends with your body pieces to help protecting your precious fortune.

+I made with Eduardo Evaristo for a culture and extension class.

 #### Project
+* **Team**: 2 people
+* **Duration**: 6 months
 * **Engine**: Godot
 * **My role**: Programmer and graphic designer